kirenz/ds-python/_sources/docs/data.md

 # ...
 ```

-Note that instead of performing data preprocessing as shown above, we instead could use a pipeline. **Pipelines** are a best practice to help avoid leaking statistics from your test data into the trained model (e.g. during cross-validation).
+Instead of performing data preprocessing as shown above, we should use a pipeline. **Pipelines** are a best practice to help avoid leaking statistics from your test data into the trained model (e.g. during cross-validation).
 Here an example of a data preprocessing pipeline with imputation of missing data and standardization:

 ```python
 from sklearn.preprocessing import StandardScaler